Your Complete Guide To Fire Safety On Shabbat

 This practice reflects both the ruling of Rabbi Schick and of his spiritual successors, one of whom is Rabbi Shmuel HaLevi Wosner (1913-2015) who made the following statements regarding firefighting on Shabbat:

-• It was only allowed for fear of non-Jews, but today areas populated only by Jews live, it
+• It was only allowed for fear of non-Jews, but today areas populated only by Jews live, it will be forbidden.

 • Even though it is a work with no practical end, one might be punishable for it.